 Normal is what the couple defines as normal.
-Sometimes in different stages of a relationship, couples are more likely to have sex daily, such as in the beginning of thier marriage or when they are trying to conceive.
+Sometimes in different stages of a relationship, couples are more likely to have sex daily, such as in the beginning of their marriage or when they are trying to conceive.
 You should think about what you would enjoy and discuss your level of frequency with your partner.

 Is It Normal To Go A Month Without Having Sex?

 Some couples go without having sex for a month and are happy with this amount of intimacy and sex and do not believe that a month without sex is too long without sex.
-On the other hand. some couples will wonder what’s wrong with their relationship and think a month is too long without sex.
+On the other hand, some couples will wonder what’s wrong with their relationship and think a month is too long without sex.

 The number of times a couple is having sex is focusing on quantity instead of quality.
 You should discuss with your partner whether or not good, satisfying sex is more important than possibly unsatisfying sex and lack of connection.